 Bard Date Company, one of the largest growers in the area, has a retail outlet at Basket Creations and More downtown.
 The store offers all grades of Medjools and chopped, cooking and pitted dates, plus many different gift packages, souvenirs, custom gift baskets and Southwest jellies and candies.
 Date shakes, too.
 Tours of the groves are given once a month on Saturdays, sign up at the store.
 Open from 9 a.m. to 5 p.m.
 Monday thru Saturday all year.

 Martha's Gardens Date Farm

-This date farm near Arizona Western College sells a variety of products including dates, dried fruits, nuts, natural and organic gourmet foods.
+This family owned and operated date farm near Arizona Western College sells a variety of products including dates, dried fruits, nuts, natural and organic gourmet foods.
 They also offer deli sandwiches, date shakes, ice cream and more.
-The store is open from 10 a.m. to 4 p.m.
-Monday-Saturday, closed Sunday from mid-October through the end of May.
+The store is open from 10 a.m. to 5 p.m.
+Monday-Saturday, and seasonally on Sunday from 10 a.m. to 4 p.m. beginning November through the end of May.
 Take Highway 95 east to Avenue 9E, go south to Araby-Blaisdale Road (along north side of train tracks), then east and watch for signs.

 Imperial Date Gardens